plone/volto/docs/source/blocks/core/grid.md

 It is configurable by setting a LESS variable, `@grid-images-aspect-ratio`, or setting a CSS property somewhere in your project, `--grid-images-aspect-ratio`.
 There is another setting for the `object-position` CSS definition, `@grid-images-object-position`, and its corresponding `--grid-images-object-position`.

-If you want to disable this feature from the grid images, you should set both to `unset`.
+If you want to disable a default setting, then set its value to `unset`.

 ## Style wrapper properties